TAMAJJJ/project5-osaka/readme.md

 Created by: Eunlim Kim, Elise Frelinger, and JooEon Park

 ## *List of what and where was changed*
- + Navigation animation added
+ + Navigation bar is simplified.
+Provides little distraction from the Call to Action in the Strong Fallow Area while guiding eyeline to the login.
+ + Added navigation animation in order to minimalize the distraction when the user is not looking at it.
- + Student list is now in F-Pattern
+ + Student list is added and styled in an F-Pattern for ease of scanning and focus on the Call to Action (link to personal page).
- + Added a link on Osaka logo that goes back to index page
+ + Added a link on Osaka logo that goes back to index page.
- +
+ + Calls to Action are stylized to appear prominent and to be responsive.
+Give an intuitive understanding of what they do and encourage the user to click.
+ + Background image brings to mind Computer Science (through monospace, white text on a dark background, and charts) and also humans (through the little figures).
+ + Student images look uniform to avoid confusion.
+ + The article and asides on the invidual pages are styled the same way to clarify that they are the same type of information.
+ + Majors confined to one line of text for uniformity.
+ + Changed type faces to primarily Slab Serifs (and to related, Google-Fonts-recommended typefaces such as Montserrat).
+The key was to evoke a fun, stylized, and "artsy" tone to match the Digital Media Focus- while still mixing it with a clean, yet humanized type face to evoke Computer Science.

 ## *Where Design Principle was applied*
- + Proximity principle is applied to each header and following paragraph
+ + Proximity principle is applied to each header and following paragraph.
+Different subject areas (whether people on the student list or subjects on the personal pages) are clearly separated.
+The structure of the document is easy to process.
- + Contrast principle (size) is applied to main heading and sub heading
+ + Contrast principle (size) is applied to main heading and sub heading.
- + Alignment principle is applied to every page
+ + H2s contrast in typeface, size, and (slightly) in alignment for ease of finding each section's beginning.
+ + Links contrast heavily against the background (in color, font, and behavior) in order to separate themselves from the rest of the page and push the user to action.
+ + Alignment principle is applied across each student row in the F-Frame (for intuitive grouping to that particular student) and beneath each h2 on the personal pages (to intuitively group those subheadings under the h2).
+ + The index's columns are aligned to show a relationship.
- + Repetition principle is applied to indivisual student pages, they are strunctured in the same way to indicate they share similar properties/contents
+ + Repetition principle is applied to individual student pages.
+They are structured in the same way to indicate they share similar properties and content- you know where each section is located.